 Criteria The needs and wants of the "client."
 They tell how to make the design successful.
 Constraints The limits on the design.
-They tell what is and isn't allowed when creating t The limits on the design.
 They tell what is and isn't allowed when creating the design.

 - If students need support, help clarify the differences between criteria and constraints with some examples: - When building a car, the criteria would be things like color or number of doors.
 The constraints would be how long it takes to manufacture it and the cost of the materials. - 4.
 After students have had a chance to fill in the handout, review their choices as a class and confirm the criteria and constraints that were requested by the developer. - See the table in the next section for these details.